deanblackborough/gm-platformer/README.md

 - Player single dash (gravity disabled during dash) - (should be a ground dash)
 - Player sprites for idle, running, jumping & dashing

+## In progress

+- Changing how platforms move
+- Need to update collision
+- Need to show debug values/ranges for moving platforms

 ## To Do

 - Dash should be a ground dash